Best Knife for Home Cooks in Australia: Honest Picks for Every Budget and Cooking Style

 The weeknight cook: speed and versatility over precision

-You're cooking most nights of the week and need a reliable workhorse that can go from dicing onions to slicing chicken breast without missing a beat.
-Your priority is getting a healthy meal on the table fast.
-For you, a 210mm chef's knife or a 165mm Santoku is the perfect all-rounder.
+You’re cooking most nights of the week and need a reliable workhorse that can go from dicing onions to slicing chicken breast without missing a beat.
+For you, a 210mm chef’s knife or a 165mm Santoku is the right all-rounder.

 The weekend entertainer: presentation and confidence

 You love hosting.
 Your cooking involves larger roasts, and presentation matters.
-You need a knife that gives you clean, confident slices and can handle bigger volumes with ease.
-A 240mm Gyuto or a larger chef's knife will give you the blade length and authority you need to impress.
+A 240mm Gyuto or larger chef’s knife will give you the blade length to handle bigger volumes and carve with confidence.

 The Asian cuisine cook: fine cuts and lightweight blades

-If your kitchen is filled with the aromas of Vietnamese, Thai, or Japanese dishes, you need a knife built for precision.
-These cuisines rely on fine, delicate cuts.
-A blade with a thin grind and a sharp 15° edge angle, like many Japanese-style knives, will feel like an extension of your hand, making quick work of herbs, chillies, and vegetables.
+If your kitchen is filled with Vietnamese, Thai, or Japanese dishes, you need a knife built for precision.
+A blade with a thin grind and a sharp 15° edge angle will make quick work of herbs, chillies, and vegetables.

 The BBQ and meat-heavy cook: where blade length matters

-For you, cooking often starts with prepping large cuts of meat—trimming brisket, portioning steaks, or breaking down a whole chicken.
-You need a longer, more robust blade, often around 240mm, with a durable edge that can handle sinew and fat without chipping.
+For you, cooking often starts with prepping large cuts — trimming brisket, portioning steaks, or breaking down a whole chicken.
+You need a longer, more robust blade, often around 240mm, with a durable edge that can handle sinew and fat.

 The one knife every Australian home cook actually needs